DeMoorJasper/parcel-plugin-svelte/readme.md

 ## Configuration

+The default configuration should work for most people but for anyone who would like to change the way svelte compiles the files there is the possibility to configure it.

+This can be done though a `svelte.config.js` file, `.svelterc` file or `svelte` field in `package.json`.

-The default configuration should work for most people but I added the possibility to define your own config values any of through `svelte.config.js`(preferred method), `.svelterc`, or `svelte` field in `package.json`, for documentation on which parameters u can set and use look at the official [svelte docs](https://github.com/sveltejs/svelte)
+For documentation on which parameters u can set and use look at the official [svelte docs](https://github.com/sveltejs/svelte)

 ```Javascript
 // Used by svelte.compile